 How do you help a teen develop and maintain a healthy body image and good self-esteem?
-It can be a challenge, no doubt.
+Doing so can be a real challenge.

 Teens' bodies are growing and changing, perhaps making them self-conscious and hyper-aware of every blemish and extra pound.
 Teens also are constantly bombarded with idealized, often computer-enhanced, body images that are impossible to measure up to.
 These messages have the ability to manipulate all of us into thinking that we are too fat, too thin, too short, or too tall.

 The good news is that, as a parent, you have more influence than you think to help your teen navigate this difficult time of life and develop a positive self-image, no matter their size or shape.